brucebiotech/splice/README.md

-## Chip Integrated Development Environment
+## Chip Integrating Development Environment

 Chip IDE is being developed to realise the full multi target capabilities of the [dbu](https://github.com/brucebiotech/dbu) debug adapter.

+Chip provides a multi-device programming and debug environment where binaries are built with existing cmdline build tools such as west and platform-io.

+Chip directly connects to all target devices in a set avoiding the overhead of gdb-servers with individual connections to single-device debug adatpers.

-Chip loads Dwarf debug info for each target to provide debug functionality normally provided by gdb.
+This is achieved by incorporating functionality normally provided by gdb and gdb-servers such as openOCD.
+To do this Chip loads Dwarf debug info for each target and implements its own multi-cmsis-dap protocol client.

-Hence Chip connectects directly to multiple dbu's and multiple CPU's without the overhead of running gdb tools in separate processes.
+This delivers improved performance and provides a seamless debug experience across all devices in a project.

 ```mermaid
 graph LR;